 There are many factors that can prevent a successful recovery, like if the doctor’s instructions weren’t clear, medication arrangements weren’t made, home health care wasn’t set up, there was no follow-up appointment, etc.

-However, it can be difficult to know if recovery is on the right track or if there are red flags pointing to danger.
+However, it can be difficult to know whether recovery is on the right track or if there are red flags indicating danger.

 To help with that, we found a helpful article from U.S. News & World Report.
-It shares 4 signs that someone needs to return to the hospital after they’ve been discharged from a stay.
+It shares 4 signs that someone needs to return to the hospital after discharge from a stay.

-Here, we summarize the 4 ways to know if your older adult needs to go back to the hospital for further treatment.
+Here, we summarize 4 ways to know whether your aging parent or loved one needs to return to the hospital for further treatment.

 Unless it's an emergency situation that requires an ambulance or immediate trip to the emergency room, the best thing to do when you have a concern is to call and speak with the lead doctor who was treating your older adult at the hospital.